errantSquam/errant-resources/public/resources.md

   - English tutorials are easy enough to find, but 夏森轄's video showcases techniques close to industry standard for stylized faces.
   - He also uses some uncommon modelling techniques, such as using proportional editing instead of sculpt -> retopo!
   - Recommendation: **Beginner, Intermediate, Advanced**

+## Vector Art/Graphic Design

+If you're looking for a graphic design/prototyping program, I'll always recommend [*Figma!*](https://www.figma.com) It's free and has built in collaboration like Google Docs.
+Just make sure to download the app; the website is really slow.

+- [**Bezier Game**](https://bezier.method.ac/) teaches you how to use the pen tool in programs like Illustrator.
+  - Recommended: **Beginner**

+- [**Thinking with Type**](https://archive.org/details/thinkingwithtype0000lupt) is a textbook that teaches you about typography.
+  - Recommended: **Beginner, Intermediate**

 ---
 # Anatomy